 The policies of probation and dismissal are applicable to day or evening, full-time or part time students.
 Students with an academic status of probation or dismissal will be limited to a maximum of 13 units during fall/spring semesters. interests.
-A college official is a person employed by RCCD in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom RCCD has contracted (such as an attorney, auditor, collection agent or agents or organizations conducting studies on behalf of the college); a person serving on the Board of Trustees; or a student serving on an official committee, or assisting another college official in performing his or her tasks.
-A college official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.
-Upon request, RCCD discloses education records without consent to officials of another school in which a student seeks or intends to enroll; Probationary students may enroll in no more than seven (7) units during intersessions.
+Probationary students may enroll in no more than seven (7) units during intersessions.
 Dismissal students will be limited to up to five (5) units during intersessions.
 If you are on academic probation or dismissal, contact Counseling for registration requirements and procedures.
 (Procedures for dismissal students can be viewed in WebAdvisor/MyPortal by selecting Check My Registration Dates/Holds.)